 - Housefly – Attracted to all types of food and carry diseases.

 You’ll notice an increase in flies if there is a warm-weather period in between colder days.
 The flies will perk up, thinking its spring, and go on the search for food.

 The good news?
 Colder weather causes flies to slow down, making them easier to kill.

 The easiest way to get rid of bugs is by not letting them find a way inside your home.

-The most obvious way to keep bugs away is getting rid of their food source.
+The most obvious way to keep bugs away is by getting rid of their food source.
 Food and warmth are the two common things that attract bugs inside your home.
 We don’t expect you to never use your heat, so instead, clean up your home.